20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 Whether you’re just passing by on your way to Liverpool Street Station or out to explore the markets, I hope this guide tempts you into spending a little more time in the area.

-You could easily spend an entire day shopping, exploring and eating.
+You could easily spend an entire day shopping near Liverpool Street Station, exploring, and eating.
 And, you know what else makes Liverpool Street so amazing?

 With so many fun things to do near Liverpool Street, London — you won’t regret spending so much time in this fabulous neighbourhood.